lambdaclass/concrete/ROADMAP.md

 7. Generate byte/text/path boundary obligations: invalid UTF-8, lossy
    conversion, OS-string conversion, path normalization assumptions, and rejected implicit conversions.
+   - 7a.
+Implement explicit enum discriminant values for FFI/protocol enums (`enum Op { Get = 0x01, Set = 0x02 }`).
+These are currently REJECTED at
+     parse time (E0001, "explicit enum discriminant values are not supported yet") because the parser previously parsed and silently DISCARDED them, assigning positional tags regardless — a semantically dark construct that would corrupt any FFI/serialization enum.
+Implementing means: honor the written value in the variant's tag/repr, reject duplicate discriminant values (a collision is a bug, not a silent alias — Rust rejects it), surface the chosen tag in the layout/ABI report, and tie it to the `repr(C)` boundary so a C consumer and a round-trip decoder agree.
+Until then the rejection stands (regression-locked by
+     `tests/programs/error_enum_explicit_discriminant.con`).
+Add
+     `examples/enum_discriminants/{protocol_ops,duplicate_rejected}/` and a
+     gate proving values are honored at the repr boundary and duplicates are rejected.
 8. Generate stack/recursion obligations where the profile claims boundedness.
 9. Report runtime-error obligations in human and JSON forms.
 10. Add policy gates that can require selected runtime-error obligations to be